 Fees.
 The journal does not charge readers for subscription or access fees, or authors for publication costs.
-The journal also does not pay the members of its editorial board for their services to the journal.
-The author, or the institution the author is affiliated with, shall undertake, and cover any costs related to, the translation of content, as well as copy-editing (editing for clarity, grammar, and style), layout (the journal format), and proofreading (proofing for typos and formatting errors) of the manuscripts to comply with the journal’s standards and style guides.
+The journal also did not pay the members of its editorial board for their services to the journal.

 Creative Commons licence.
 This journal applies the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0) to all works it publishes.
 This licence allows readers to share an article with others, as long as they do not alter the article, do not use it for commercial purposes, and acknowledge authorship and make a link (in electronic media) to the original article when citing or referencing it.

 Authors and copyright.
 Authors automatically retain copyright for their work.
-When their work is published in connexions, authors authorize users to share their work, as long as users comply with the restrictions of the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+When their work was published in connexions, authors authorized users to share their work, as long as users comply with the restrictions of the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).

 * * *

 connexions • international professional communication journal is a double-blind, peer-reviewed open-access online publication.